 As discussed in Sections 4 and 9, areas targeted for future growth and development have been identified across Sussex County.
-Any areas of growth could be potentially impacted by hazardous substances incidents because the entire County is exposed and vulnerable.
+Any areas of growth could be potentially impacted by hazardous substances incidents because the entire county is exposed and vulnerable.
 An increase in development and population has the ability to increase the likelihood of a hazardous substance incident.
-Future migration to larger jurisdictions may also increase the likelihood of an incident.
 Please refer to the specific areas of development indicated in tabular form and/or on the hazard maps included in the jurisdictional annexes in Volume II, Section 9 of this plan.